Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 The Icelandic Yule lads come from a dysfunctional family

-Icelanders don’t have one ‘Santa Claus.’
-Instead, we have at least 13 Icelandic Yule lads.
-They were bad to the bone, psychotic offspring of cannibalistic trolls who stole scarce food and terrified children.
-Their mother was Gryla, a troll who loved to snatch, cook and eat naughty children to feed her lazy troll of a husband Leppaludi.
-Their pet was the ‘Yule Cat’ – a horrible monster that would come and kill those who did not have a new piece of clothing for Christmas.
+The Icelandic Yule lads were bad to the bone; they were an essential element of what made Icelandic Icelandic Christmas so terrifying for Icelandic children in the past.
+Their parents are the awful troll Gryla, a troll who loves to snatch, cook and eat naughty children to feed her lazy troll of a husband Leppaludi.
+Their pet was the ‘Yule Cat‘ – a horrible monster that would come and kill those who did not have a new piece of clothing for Christmas.
 This legend of the Yule Cat is why I always buy new clothes for Yule.
 Otherwise, I worry that the damned cat will catch me and tear me to pieces.
 Icelandic Christmas is a scary time indeed.

 Meat Hook goes to town with a nice leg of smoked lamb who he stole from hungry children.